kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ###### Will enabling / using this feature result in any new calls to the cloud provider?

-Only if the third-party add-on uses features of the cloud provider.
+Only if the third-party resource driver uses features of the cloud provider.

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?